lpadder/lpadder/README.md

 There's lists of what I need to work on to make this app better !
 It can also help the contributors to know what they can work on.

+### Project Management
+- [ ] Add something to build and create changelogs programmatically (thinking of using `release-it`)
+  - [ ] Add a changelog for the project (`./src/assets/changelogs.json`) to access them from lpadder (and then be able to redirect a user to a supported version of lpadder for a old project) + Changelogs button for new versions.
+  - [ ] Auto-increment versions
+  - [ ] Development on branch `develop` and leave `main` branch for commits to production only (when a new version releases).

 ### App Structure
 - [ ] Think about a way to store projects (structure of the `.zip`).
   - [ ] Add `assets` key to interface that will contain nor the path of the asset (in zipped cover.json) nor the Uint8Array of the asset (in localForage when parsed).